Month 3, Day 1, Monday 2:15 p.m.

 Sebastien wasn’t exactly sure how she got out of the classroom, and it wasn’t until she ran into Damien and Ana, who had been waiting for her by the Citadel doors closest to the library, that she came back to reality.

-When she explained what Professor Lacer had said, Damien grew a bright cherry red, drew himself up like a rooster.
+When she explained what Professor Lacer had said, Damien turned a bright cherry red and drew himself up like a rooster.
 “Private tutoring!?
 I’ve been doing the extra exercises, just like you!
 Why didn’t he mention anything about this to me?
 Is he trying to exclude me?
 I may not be the second coming of Myrddin, but I’m sure I can keep up with an extra spell or two to practice.
 I’m at least a one-in-a-hundred genius!”